andrewacashner/hearingfaithms/chapters/chapter-3.md

 `ref:music:Padilla-Voces-peregrino_tono`).
 The same motive of the a leap up followed by a descending third is then imitated in the Tenor I and Tiple I on F--E--D, the *durus* version.
+^[In other versions of the *tonus peregrinus*, such as that in the *Liber usualis*, the medial cadence matches exactly with the music of the Altus I (G--B♭--A--G--F).
+XXX confirm chant dialect in Puebla]

 (insert figure `ref:fig:Cerone-tonus_peregrinus`)
 `label:fig:Cerone-tonus_peregrinus`